Mohit-Shrivas/personal-portfolio/README.md

 # personal portfolio to show case my skills
 ```
-The Name bar of page is showing linding and github profile
+The Name bar of page is showing linkdin and github profile
 ```

 # Tech steck